goochatlanta/gbbatarticle/README.md

 > Practice papers should report upon or critique a specific "happening" such as a release of a major study or other notable occurrence related to the journal focus.
 Authors interested in submitting a practice paper should discuss the content with the editor before submitting a manuscript.
 Practice papers should describe the finished outputs of a project, or the procedures in operation in an established data system.
 Practice papers should be no longer than 3,000 words in length.

 ## Latex
-We write the article in Latex.
+We write the article in Latex, `gbbat_manuscript.tex`

 Our bibliography will be compiled within Mendeley.
-When we add new sources to Mendeley, we need to export a new .bib file into our repo to replace the current bibliography file (.bib).
+When we add new sources to Mendeley, we need to export a new .bib file into our repo to replace the current bibliography file (`gbbat_references.bib`).